 Before an employee can take parental leave they need to give their employer a certain amount of written notice.
 They may also need to provide evidence if the employer asks for it.

 Employees who want to take unpaid parental leave need to give their employer notice that they are taking leave and confirm the dates.

-If an employee can’t give the appropriate notice (eg. the baby is born prematurely) they will still be entitled to take the leave as long as they provide notice when they can.
+If an employee can’t give the appropriate notice (for example, the baby is born prematurely), they will still be entitled to take the leave as long as they provide notice as soon as possible.

 10 weeks before starting leave